Charger Cable Fast Charging Explained

 It can be tempting to grab the cheapest cable you can find, but a quality cable is worth the extra few dollars.
 Fast charging cables are built differently on the inside, with thicker copper wires that can safely carry more power.
 A cheap, poorly made cable might not only charge slowly but could also damage your device’s battery over time.
 Remember, for fast charging to work, your device, your charger, and your cable all need to be on the same page.
 Pairing a powerful fast wall charger with a flimsy cable is like putting regular fuel in a race car—you just won’t get the performance you paid for.

-Make Your Cable Last Longer
+Tips to Make Your Fast Charging Cable Last

 Once you have a great cable, you want to keep it in top shape.
 The most common cause of cable failure is stress on the connection points.
 To avoid this, always pull the plug, not the cord, when you unplug your device.
 Try not to bend or twist the cable at sharp angles, and when you’re not using it, coil it loosely instead of wrapping it tightly around your charger.
 Storing it in a cool, dry place away from sharp objects will also prevent damage to the outer jacket.
 Taking these simple steps will help ensure your cable performs reliably for a long, long time.